Jan Emanuel: Early life

 In 2001, Emanuel participated in a reality series called Expedition Robinson, which was broadcast on Sveriges Television (SVT).
-He ended up as the series' winner and used his prize money of SEK 500,000 (SEK) to invest in his own business as well as donating some to Förbundet Djurens Rätt.
+He ended up as the series' winner and used his prize money of SEK 500,000 to invest in his own business as well as donating some to Förbundet Djurens Rätt.

 Politics

 In 1998, Emanuel was elected to the Norrtälje municipality council.
 In that year's election, he managed to get more votes in Norrtälje than any of the other candidates.
 In November 2013, it was revealed that Emanuel had left politics to have more time to focus on his companies and businesses.
 In December of the same year, Norrtelje Tidning named him one of the most influential persons in Sweden.

 Besides winning his candidature in Norrtälje, Emanuel also participated in the Riksdagen elections of the Social Democratic Party for the Stockholm constituency.
 He, however, was not as successful there as he got only 135 (0.007%) of the total votes cast.
 In 2002, a year after winning Expedition Robinson, Emanuel contested another election to be elected into the Riksdagen.
 The elections ended with Emanuel again not getting enough votes, but he was still elected into the Riksdagen as he was already in another elected seat for the Riksdagen.
 No other candidate got enough votes to get him off that seat.

 During his campaign to yet again be elected into the Norrtälje municipality council in 2010, Emanuel illegally used the Harley-Davidson logotype which he had redone with a message to voters.
 This action was brought up in the Norrtelje Tidning on 9 September 2010, where it was said to be "incredibly distasteful".
 Nonetheless, his campaign succeeded and he got the highest number of votes among all constituencies for the Social Democrats.